DirkDev13/CyberArkHealthCheck/README.md

 There is an setup script located in the Setup folder that can be run to perform all the above steps.

+NB!
+When you do the setup make sure to create place the Component-HealthCheck folder in the C:\Scripts location, otherwise you need to update the scheduled task xml.
+The following parameter need to be updated in the scheduled task xml
+- Arguments
+- Working Directory

 ### Components
-The Component Setup consits of 5 parts
+NB!
+You need to unzip the Modules in the prerequisites folder before you begin The Component Setup consits of 5 parts
 1. Setting up the Required PowerShell Modules
 2. Creating the Credential file that will be used to logon to the Vault